-Wild Mind Therapy
+Welcome to Wild Mind Therapy

-Hi and Welcome, I’m Nikki Bailey a BACP registered counsellor offering short and long-term therapy to adults 18 years plus.
+I'm Nikki Bailey a BACP registered counsellor offering short and long-term therapy to adults online and in-person in Barnstaple, North Devon

-About me
+About Me

 I worked in the sustainability field for nearly two decades until a difficult pregnancy halted me and caused me to reconsider my direction in life.
 I started in personal therapy to address internal struggles and early wounds that were holding me back.
 From that point onwards, my life began to change in profound ways that eventually led me to become a counsellor and help others make their own changes.